4 Tips to Help You Not Only Survive the Holiday Season With a Baby With Food Allergies But Enjoy It!

-“Although we’d love to see you, we’re staying home this year because of COVID.”
+“Although we’d love to see you, we’re staying home this year to limit exposure.”

 “We’ll be starting our own traditions at home this year, but we’ll be sure to call.”

-Depending on your community, COVID alone can be a reason not to travel.
-Add a baby with allergies or intolerances and it’s all the more reason to cozy up at home.
+Depending on your community, COVID or illness alone can be a reason not to travel.
+Add a baby with allergies and it’s all the more reason to cozy up at home.

 Start new traditions or do something extra special to make sure the memories last a lifetime.
 Not seeing family can be hard, but it doesn’t have to damper the joy of the holiday season.